 To attempt object detection method to the text recognition.

-Scope Of Study
+Scope of Study

 In this research, we use darknet machine learning framework and YOLO algorithm for image recognition.
 YOLO shows high accuracy as well as Faster R-CNN in object detection and much faster.
 Machine learning also requires large resources.
-Therefore, it is often done with desktop PC with high GPU and CPU power,in this research, Nvidia Jetson Xavier is used for real time detection.
+Therefore, it is often done with desktop PC with high GPU and CPU power, in this research, Nvidia Jetson Xavier is used for real time detection.